Connecting Bizagi processes to feed the Dataset

 Make sure you rely on these settings so that you match URLs to environments.
 Use the Dataset's Development environment URL for the project's Development environment, the Dataset's testing environment URL for the project's Testing environment and the Dataset's Production environment URL for the project's Production environment.

-To configure the actual use of the connector, create an Activity action of the type Connector where information will be final for your process.
+To configure the actual use of the connector, create an Activity action of the type Connector where you want to obtain the information of your process.

 As mentioned in the Example section above, integrate the process with the Dataset at the Ship item activity: